yashu1wwww/Google-Maps-Reviewers-Comments-Auto-Like/README.md

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld

-#Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as like.py.
+# Watch up to 3 minutes and 46 seconds, and then remain in the remaining part in the code

 in map.py 22th line with which school,place etc..